What To Do If Your Dogs Has Worms (And How to Prevent Them!)

 What types of intestinal worms do dogs get?

-Dogs in the US may be affected by roundworms, tapeworms, hookworms, and whipworms.
-Other worms may infect dogs, too, but are less common.
+Dogs in the United States may be affected by roundworms, tapeworms, hookworms, and whipworms.
+Other worms may infect dogs, too, but are far less common.

 For more information about each type of worm, visit the pet owner’s guide of the Companion Animal Parasite Council.
-But for now, we’ll focus on treatment and prevention.
-(We're focusing on internal parasites here, but read this piece for info about heartworms and here for info on ringworms, a fungal infection.)
+But for now, we will focus on treatment and prevention.
+(We're focusing on internal parasites here, but read this piece for info about heartworms and here for info on ringworm, a fungal infection.)

 What are the symptoms of worms or intestinal parasites in dogs?